The accused was operating a motor vehicle on in the City of Toronto and became involved in a property damage accident.

 The officer formed the opinion that the man’s ability to operate a motor vehicle was impaired by alcohol.
 The police officer arrested the man for for Impaired Driving.

-In preparation for the trial Mr. Charitsis made a request to the Crown attorney’s office for specific items of disclosure, including; the maintenance and calibration records of the Intoxilyzer 8000c; and, information pertaining the alcohol solution standard used to prepare the police machine that was used to take the alcohol readings.
+- information pertaining the alcohol solution standard used to prepare the police machine that was used to take the alcohol readings.

 On the trial date, these items were not disclosed by the Crown Attorney’s office, despite several requests being made.